How To Get A Business License: Expected Cost, Timeline, & Resources To Get You Started

 - Minnesota: General information about Minnesota and small business license requirements can be found on the Licenses and Permits section on the Minnesota Government’s website.
 Businesses can also search for licensing agencies via the License Minnesota E-licensing portal.

-- Mississippi: Small business owners should use the guide on the Mississippi Small Business Development Center website to determine the state and local requirements for business licensure.
+- Mississippi: Small business owners should use the services on the Mississippi Small Business Development Center website to determine the state and local requirements for business licensure.
 The state of Mississippi also has a One Stop Shop Business website to help answer FAQs for small business owners.

 - Missouri: Small business owners can register their business with the Secretary of State and the Department of Revenue at once through the Missouri Business Portal.